Seddryck/RsPackage/contributing.md

 ## Submitting Changes

 * Push your changes to a topic branch in your fork of the repository.
-* Submit a pull request to the repository RsDeploy (Seddryck/RsDeploy).
+* Submit a pull request to the repository RsPackage (Seddryck/RsPackage).
 * Update your issue to mark that you have submitted code and are ready for it to be reviewed (Status: ready-for-merge).
   * Include a link to the pull request in the ticket.
 * At this point, you're waiting on us.
 We like to, at least, comment on pull requests within a few business days.
 We may suggest some changes or improvements or alternatives.